Bringing Women Together for Positive Change

 Smita Tharoor, thought leader on the Unconscious Bias.
 Smita is a motivational speaker and trainer, and has spoken at conferences around the world on women and leadership.
 Smita will be part of the conversation on ‘what holds us back’.
 Here’s a taster of her talking about Unconscious Bias and the workshops she delivers http://tharoorassociates.com

 Amy Cotterill and Pippa Smith from Snapping the Stiletto, a project that explores museum collections to discover untold stories of strong women and their lives in the 100 years since some women won the right to vote, with the aim to stamp out negative stereotypes. https://snappingthestiletto.com

-We’ll also be discussing the power of community and what brings us together with Rizwana Siddiqui from Essex Multicultural Activities Network in Chelmsford, Nirmal Gupta founder of Essex Asian Women’s Association in Southend, and Vibha Osbon from Colchester Multi-Ethnic Forum and organiser of the Colchester Festival of Rice & Spice.
+We also discussed the power of community and what brings us together with Rizwana Siddiqui from Essex Multicultural Activities Network in Chelmsford, Nirmal Gupta founder of Essex Asian Women’s Association in Southend, and Vibha Osbon from Colchester Multi-Ethnic Forum and organiser of the Colchester Festival of Rice & Spice.

-Food will be prepared and served by Essex Multicultural Actvities Network, a Community Interest Company created to support and empower BAME women in Essex with a special interest in the Muslim South Asian communities.
+Food was prepared and served by Essex Multicultural Activities Network, a Community Interest Company created to support and empower BAME women in Essex with a special interest in the Muslim South Asian communities.
 Their activities include skills development, promoting healthy living and celebrating cultural diversity. https://eman-cic.webs.com